ogil109/metadata_ingestion/README.md

 ### Defining pipelines

-One pipeline (JSON file in /pipelines) can contain multiple sources mapped to their corresponding sinks, allowing for grouping of related pipelines of different types.
+One pipeline (JSON file in /pipelines) can contain multiple logically related sources mapped to two unique sinks (raw hub and delta lake), allowing for grouping of related pipelines of different types.